Why do we misjudge groups by only looking at specific group members?

 Example 2 - Medical research

 The Survivorship Bias can also be observed in its impact on medical research.
-In 2010, the Harvard Medical School and Beth Israel Deaconess Medical Center (BIDMC), attempted to conduct a trial on trauma patients and to better their survival outcomes from different types of medical procedures.
-Due to the specificity of the trial outcomes and the assumption that more patients would survive than was accurate, the trial was only able to recruit 573 patients, of their 1,502 total patients.
+The Harvard Medical School and Beth Israel Deaconess Medical Center (BIDMC), attempted to conduct a study on trauma patients and to better their survival outcomes from different types of medical procedures.
+Due to the specific parameters of the study and skewed survival rates, the trial was only able to count 573 patients, out of their original 1502 participants.
 This study’s failure was due to survivorship bias, as the trial only included patients who had survived their initial injury, and who had then received care in the Energy Department before then receiving 4-8 blood transfusions.

 How to avoid it